Research

 Furthermore, we identified pericytic factors that directly regulate beta-cell gene expression and function (Sakhneny et al., 2018; Sakhneny et al., 2021a; Sakhneny et al., 2021b).

 Pericytes in many tissues have immuno-regulatory capacities.
-We are currently testing the hypothesis that pericytes regulate beta-cells by modulating islet inflammation.
+We further showed that pericytes regulate beta-cells by modulating islet inflammation (Burganova et al, 2023; Schonblum et al, 2024).

-Our findings propose that changes in the pancreas microenvironment may cause diabetes (Sakhneny et al., 2018; Alamca et al., 2020; Burganova, 2023).
+Our findings propose that changes in the pancreas microenvironment may cause diabetes (Sakhneny et al., 2018; Alamca et al., 2020).

 Our research is funded by